Also known as AMD (Age-Related Macular Degeneration).

 How Is Macular Degeneration Treated?

-As mentioned, there is no known treatment for the”dry” form of AMD, but multivitamins and certain dietary elements (AREDS or A.R.E.D.S.
-1 and 2) may help reduce the risk of progression.
+As mentioned, there is no known treatment for the ”dry” form of AMD, but multivitamins and certain dietary elements, AREDS 2, helps reduce the risk of progression.
+Smoking cessation is key, as well as leading a healthy lifestyle.
+In the coming years we anticipate the development of a medication that will help treat dry AMD.
 A low-vision evaluation at Atlanta’s Center for the Visually Impaired may offer visual benefits in the form of magnifying lenses, specialized lights, telescopic or prism glasses, and closed-circuit TV.
 Patients with the dry type of AMD may develop abnormal blood vessels and progress to the”wet” type of AMD.

 Anti-VEGF Compounds